Mitraaaaa/Restaurant/README.md

 ## 2. Delivery

 * In order to use all functions in this part first you may enter the restaurant 's map , if you don't do so you'll be warned.

-    Map's enteries should have the following format with opetional number of size and characters place :
+   * Map's enteries should have the following format with opetional number of size and characters' place :

       #+#+$++++#
       +#++#+###+